Danielwoodh/Robot-Failure-Classification/README.md

 The 'LICENSE' file is used only for uploading to Github.

+The 'report.pdf' file contains the report that was created, outlining the literature review, methodology, and results that were produced to accompany this project.

 ## Installation

 Make sure you are running Python 3.7 or above.